 If you want to keep cleaning confined to your bathroom sink, the OralBreeze RediBreeze easily attaches to the sink faucet.
 Similar to the ShowerBreeze, the RediBreeze includes a valve that can direct the water flow through the oral irrigator only, or allow the sink faucet to run as normal.
 It’s a convenient way to care for your teeth and gums after routine brushing, won’t leave behind a mess, and doesn’t pose a risk for bacterial growth since you’ll always get fresh water flowing from the faucet with every use.

-The Waterpik® has countertop options as well, but they are separate units that draw water from a water tank instead of the faucet.
-Though many of the countertop options offer handy features, like timers and multiple cleaning modes, the tradeoff is their bulky size.
-This can be a major inconvenience for tiny bathrooms with limited counter space.
+The Waterpik® has countertop options as well, but they are separate units that draw water from a water tank instead of the valve.
+Though many of the countertop options offer handy features, like timers and multiple cleaning modes, the tradeoff is their large size.
+This is a major inconvenience for tiny bathrooms with limited counter space.
 Also, since these counter units don’t draw fresh water with each use, there is also a sanitation concern to consider.
 Stagnant water can become a breeding ground for bacteria and mold.
-You can empty the tank daily, drain the hose, and clean the unit thoroughly as needed…but we all tend to let maintenance like this slide, despite our best intentions.
+You can empty the tank daily, drain the hose, and clean the unit thoroughly as needed but we all tend to let maintenance like this slide, despite our best intentions.
 Why take the risk?

 Although Waterpik® offers some fun, colorful options, this isn’t enough to distract us from the price difference.
 For the price of a single Waterpik® product, you could get the OralBreeze ShowerBreeze and a RediBreeze – and still save significantly!